babelfish-for-postgresql/babelfish_project_website/_internals/software-architecture.md

 PostgreSQL supports the following logical structure of objects:

-- Instance: a running PostgreSQL server
+- Instance: a running PostgreSQL server (the PostgreSQL community documentation calls this a cluster)
 - Database: what a user connects to
 - Schema: a logical grouping of tables and other objects inside a database
 - Table: where the data is stored